opennx/nx.client/README.md

 ### Linux (Ubuntu 14.04)

-Firefly requires PyQT 5.3.2 or higher, which is unfortunately present in Ubuntu Trusty.
+Firefly requires PyQT 5.3.2 or higher, which is not present in Ubuntu Trusty.
 So you have to add Utopic repository to your /etc/apt/sources.list

 ```